sebolsita/VR_MSc_3_Coding__ForestFireGame_VR/README.md

    - Put on your Oculus Quest headset.
    - Navigate to the 'Library' from the bottom menu.
    - Select the 'Unknown Sources' section to see all apps installed outside the Oculus Store.
-   - Find and select the application (e.g., `Swansea Railway Station`) to start it.
+   - Find and select the application (e.g., `Forest Fire`) to start it.

 Remember, applications installed through SideQuest or directly via APK may not appear in your regular Oculus Quest library.
 Always check the 'Unknown Sources' list to find and run these apps.